DoranLyong/DL_coding_master/README.md

 # Deep Learning Coding Master
 ***
-coding tutorial for modeling deep learning networks
+An coding tutorial for modeling deep learning networks

 ### How to practice